ttcielott/data_pipeline_pocket_book_practice/README.md

 ### 7. Configuring a Snowflake Storage Integration to Access Amazon S3
 As one of the options for configuring access to the S3 bucket from a Snowflake instance, the author of this book recommended **a Snowflake storage integration**, so I selected the option.
 Regarding how-to, please refer to [the latest Snowflake documentation](https://docs.snowflake.com/en/user-guide/data-load-s3-config-storage-integration)

+- For initial setup of snowflake data warehouse
+   After you create Snowflake account and login, you need to do initial setup on Snowflake, which is the sql query.
+   You can run the [sql query](database/snowflake_setup_sql.txt) on Snowflake console.

 ### 8. Others
 - Kafka & Debezium